RAND Review: Playworks Found to Meet ESSA Tier I Evidence Requirements.

 • student use of positive language

-States and districts can potentially use three ESSA funding streams—Title I, Title II, and Title IV—to support SEL programming in schools.
-To qualify, SEL programs must address indicators identified in state ESSA plans, such as chronic absenteeism, school climate, school safety, and student engagement.
+States and districts can potentially use three ESSA funding streams—Title I, Title II, and Title IV—to support programming focused on intrapersonal and interpersonal competencies.
+To qualify, programs must address indicators identified in state ESSA plans, such as chronic absenteeism, school climate, school safety, and student engagement.
 They must also be evidence-based, meaning they demonstrate statistically significant evidence of impact or are working towards doing so.

-RAND used the National Research Council SEL framework to identify SEL programs to review.
-This framework defines cognitive, intrapersonal, and interpersonal skills that contribute to success in school, in the workplace, and beyond.
+RAND used a framework that defined the cognitive, intrapersonal, and interpersonal skills that contribute to success in school, in the workplace, and beyond.
 RAND reviewed 24,000 research citations and found 150 studies on interventions that impacted these skills.

 Read the Review